-After much contemplation, you’ve decided it’s time you wanted to lower your Mustang.
-Whether it’s to tie in those new aftermarket wheels and tires in with the rest of your car or for better handling on the autocross course, it is time to shop for lowering springs.
-Finding the right set of lowering springs for your Mustang can be frustrating due to the various different brands, types and spring rates available.
+So, you’ve decided you want to lower your Mustang.
+Whether it’s to tie those new aftermarket wheels and tires in with the rest of your car or for better handling on the autocross course, it is time to shop for lowering springs.
+Finding the right set of lowering springs for your Mustang can be frustrating due to the various different brands, types, and spring rates available.
 Some springs offer a smoother, more controlled ride, where others are more direct and transfer more vibration to the cabin so you know exactly what each corner of your car is doing.

 Why Should I Go With Linear Springs On My Mustang?

 Good question!
 If you’re the type of Mustang driver who doesn’t mind trading a slightly rougher ride for better overall handling, then linear springs may be the choice for you!